By Gerry Shih and Olivia Oran

 The impending IPO of the microblogging phenomenon ignited a competition among Wall Street's biggest names for the prestige of managing its coming-out party.
 Goldman Sachs is lead underwriter, a source familiar with the matter said on Thursday, which is a major coup for the Wall Street bank.

-Twitter filed for an IPO confidentially under a 2012 law intended to help emerging corporations with less than $1 billion (632 million pounds) in revenue go public.
+Twitter filed for an IPO confidentially under a 2012 law intended to help emerging corporations with less than $1 billion in revenue go public.

-Its debut, though much smaller than Facebook's, could generate tens of millions of dollars in fees from the underwriting mandate itself.
-Assuming it sells around 10 percent of its shares, or $1 billion (632 million pounds), underwriters could stand to divide a fee pool of $40 million to $50 million, assuming an overall fee cut of 4 percent to 5 percent, according to Freeman & Co.
+Twitter's debut, though much smaller than Facebook's, could generate tens of millions of dollars in fees from the underwriting mandate itself.
+Assuming it sells around 10 percent of its shares, or $1 billion, underwriters could stand to divide a fee pool of $40 million to $50 million, assuming an overall fee cut of 4 percent to 5 percent, according to Freeman & Co.